igclabs/tart/README.md

 ```

 **Try it yourself:**
-1. Copy any example to your Laravel `app/Console/Commands/` directory
+1. Run `php artisan tart:demo` to see the built-in showcase
-2. Run `php artisan tart:demo` to see TART in action!
+2. Copy any example to your Laravel `app/Console/Commands/` directory when you're ready to customize your own command

 ## 💡 Use Cases